serverpod/serverpod_docs/docs/01-get-started.md

 ### Serializing data
 Serverpod makes it easy to generate serializable classes that can be passed between server and client or used to communicate with the database.

 The structure for your serialized classes is defined in yaml-files in the `lib/src/protocol` directory.
-Run `serverpod generate` to build the Dart code for the classes and make them accessible to both the server and client.
+Run `serverpod generate` in the home directory of the server to build the Dart code for the classes and make them accessible to both the server and client.

 Here is a simple example of a yaml-file defining a serializable class: